This is a prelude of sorts to the essay Entwined.

 If someone thinks he can fly, he's immediately informed he cannot.
 Splat.

 To its credit, rationalism is mostly fine when not applied to Complex realms.
-It does have its place, but unfortunately its advocates don’t know their place; they cannot distinguish between the Complex and the Linear, and treat their governance as one in the same.
-For fields like climate, economics, AGI safetyism, and anything with emergent phenomena and Nth-order effects, it's shit.
-Some things cannot be modeled; we simply form narratives that feel about right, and then append some numbers to it to post-hoc justify our desired outcomes.
+It does have its place, but unfortunately its advocates don’t know theirs.
+They cannot distinguish between the Complex and the Linear and treat their governance as one and the same.

 “More fiction has been written in Excel than Word.”

-It's a noble endeavor to learn more about the world and our place within it; I recognize that human knowledge will always be imperfect, and pursuing information should be encouraged and praised.
+It's a noble endeavor to learn more about the world and our place within it.
+I recognize that human knowledge will always be imperfect, and pursuing information should be encouraged and praised.
 But the issue I have that just won't go away... is how often rationalists leverage their deeply flawed, hubristic models to advance dominion over our lives.

 That's why rationalism is losing.
 And God/nature willing, it will continue to.